Analyzing New Fortress Energy (NFE) & Its Peers

 About New Fortress Energy

-New Fortress Energy LLC operates as an integrated gas-to-power company.
-The company's activities include natural gas procurement and liquefaction; provision of logistics and shipping services; development and operation of terminals; and conversion or development of natural gas-fired generation.
-It intends to serve power, transportation, and industrial users of natural gas and LNG.
-The company was founded in 1998 and is based in New York, New York.
-New Fortress Energy LLC is a subsidiary of Fortress Investment Group LLC.
+New Fortress Energy Inc. operates as an integrated energy infrastructure company worldwide.
+It funds, builds, and operates natural gas infrastructure and logistics to deliver integrated turnkey energy solutions that enhance environmental stewardship and transform local industries and communities.
+The company was founded in 2014 and is based in New York, New York.

 Receive News & Ratings for New Fortress Energy Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for New Fortress Energy and related companies with MarketBeat.com's FREE daily email newsletter.